-- Total number of recorded incidents and accidents documented on the health and safety log for the month were two. - Lost Time Injury Frequency Rate (LTIFR) for Project remains at zero, which is below the WorkSafeBC average of 1.2 for Bridge, Overpass, or Viaduct Construction or Repair. - Continued to build processes for physical site monitoring and oversaw compliance with the Design-Build Agreement and legislative requirements. - Established enhanced safety inspections with the Design-Builder's Safety Team.
+- Total number of recorded incidents and accidents documented on the health and safety log for the month was two.
+These were both from sub-contractors' activities. - Lost Time Injury Frequency Rate (LTIFR) for Project remains at zero, which is below the WorkSafeBC average of 1.2 for Bridge, Overpass, or Viaduct Construction or Repair. - Continued site monitoring, and review of submitted Prime Contractor documents and statistics. - Updated TI Corp's inspection process and established an audit schedule for review of the Design-Builder's safety performance.

-- Develop a robust tracking system for daily key performance indicators. - Refine health and safety audit schedule to address ongoing Project works.
+- Develop a robust tracking system for daily key performance indicators. - Refining health and safety audit schedule to address ongoing Project works.